SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ### `witcherscript-ide.debug.showScriptAst`
 *"Show script AST"*
-A debugging command.
 Shows the Abstract Syntax Tree  of the currently focused on script as it is uderstood by the language server.
 Warning: if document's identation is done with tabs instead of spaces it may not show accurate symbol span data.
+Requires [debug features](#witcherscript-idedebugenabledebugfeatures) to be enabled.

 ### `witcherscript-ide.debug.contentGraphDot`
 *"Show content graph"*
-A debugging command.
 Shows the graph in Graphviz .dot format representing the overall content dependency graph of the workspace.
+Requires [debug features](#witcherscript-idedebugenabledebugfeatures) to be enabled.

+### `witcherscript-ide.debug.showScriptSymbols`
+*"Show script symbols"*
+Shows code symbols that have been extracted from the currently focused on script file.
+Requires [debug features](#witcherscript-idedebugenabledebugfeatures) to be enabled.

 ## Configuration